Generates Mermaid flowchart diagrams from code call graphs, with both standard visualization and LLM-optimized token-efficient formats for AI analysis

 By extracting rich metadata from Abstract Syntax Trees (ASTs) and leveraging a persistent vector store (ChromaDB), CodeFlow enables efficient querying and visualization of code structure and behavior.

-The tool provides two main interfaces:
+The tool provides three main interfaces:

 CLI Tool: A command-line interface for direct analysis and querying of codebases.